Special effects of Terminator 2: Judgment Day: T-1000 truck

 The truck scene had to be modified in post-production because Cameron decided it would look better crashing from the opposite direction.
-Flipping the image was deemed simple, but a street sign in the image was reversed, so they had to isolate the sign from the rest of the footage.
-The technology was still relatively new, and the filmmakers were not sure it could be accomplished, but it was relatively easy they extracted the area of the sign and flipped it, but also had to offset it because the camera was moving, using software that could calculate the shift.
+Flipping the image was deemed simple, but this reversed a street sign in the image, so they had to isolate the sign from the rest of the footage.
+The technology was still relatively new, and the filmmakers were not sure it could be accomplished.
+However, it was relatively easy—they extracted the area of the sign and flipped it, but also had to offset it because the camera was moving, using software that could calculate the shift.
 A slight more was added to the sign to distort it and blend it into the right perspective.
 There were a few frames where the truck passed the sign, and these had to be modified by hand.
-This also moved the dummy driver to the wrong side, but instead of trying to move it, they darkened the windows to hide it completely.
+The flipping also moved the dummy driver to the wrong side, but instead of trying to move it, they darkened the windows to hide it completely.

 The "Future War"

 The film's opening scene depicting the future war in 2029 was actually the last scene filmed.
 It was shot amidst the rubble-filled remnants of an abandoned steel mill in Fontana, California, measuring about 0.5 square miles.
-The location was further enhanced with vehicles brought to the location and set on fire, plus bikes and cars from a 1989 fire on the Universal Studios Lot, and the post-production addition of a Fantasy II miniature of a collapsed freeway Cameron had conceived a much grander set-piece, but it was gradually scaled down during script rewrites, more after the final scripted version was storyboarded, and again after the effects shots were complete.
+The location was further enhanced with vehicles brought to the location and set on fire, plus bikes and cars from a 1989 fire on the Universal Studios Lot, and the post-production addition of a Fantasy II miniature of a collapsed freeway.
+Cameron had conceived a much grander set-piece, but it was gradually scaled down during script rewrites, more after the final scripted version was storyboarded, and again after the effects shots were complete.
 Though he was fond of the setting, he determined that it was ultimately not important to spend too much time on it because none of the primary characters were featured.
 Plans to use a helicopter for lighting were changed because it was both time-consuming and noisy.
-Instead, Musco lights were used in combination with Xenon lights mounted on 100 ft cranes which appeared to be coming from Skynet's hovering ships.
+Instead, Musco lights were used in combination with xenon lights mounted on 100 ft cranes which appeared to be coming from Skynet's hovering ships.

-Many of the visual effects for this were provided by Gene Warren Jr. and his company Fantasy II Film Effects.
-Led by Michael Joyce, the model shop crew build a 1/6 scale miniature replica of the setting complete with a miniature overpass and cars, cinder blocks, exposed girds, and bricks cast out of Hydrocal, a hard plaster, and Pryocel, a softer plaster designed for easy breaking.
+Many of the visual effects for this were provided by Gene Warren Jr. and his company, Fantasy II Film Effects.
+Led by Michael Joyce, the model shop crew build a 1/6 scale miniature replica of the setting complete with a miniature overpass and cars, cinder blocks, exposed girds, and bricks cast out of Hydrocal (a hard plaster) and Pryocel (a softer plaster designed for easy breaking).
 Dirt was spread over it to enhance the look, and the miniature was surrounded by a 50-foot cyclorama depicting the night sky.
 Because the scene would require numerous composites of different footage, and each composite pass would reduce the image quality, high-resolution VistaVision cameras were used with an Eastmancolor film stock to start with as high an image quality as possible.